KDE/digikam-doc/asset_management/data_protection.rst

 A reasonable backup approach for images could be this one:

-    - Backup important images right away (after dumping them to a computer) to DVD/optical media
+    - Backup important images right away (after dumping them to a computer) to optical media.

-    - Do daily incremental backup of the work space
+    - Do daily incremental backup of the work space.

-    - Do a weekly differential backup and delete integral backups of week-2 (two weeks ago)
+    - Do a weekly differential backup and delete integral backups of week-2 (two weeks ago).

-    - Do a monthly differential backup and delete backup of month-2
+    - Do a monthly differential backup and delete backup of month-2.

-    - If not physically separated already, separate it now (swapping-in another backup drive)
+    - If not physically separated already, separate it now (swapping-in another backup drive).

 This protocol tries to leave you enough time to spot losses and to recover fully at the same time keeping the backup volume at <130% of the working space.
 You end up with a daily version of the last 7-14 days, a weekly snapshot for at least one month, and a snapshot of every month.
 Any more thinning should be done by hand after a full verification.
 Preserve your images through the changes of technology and owners

-In order for your valuable images to survive the next 40 years or so (because that's about the time that you will become really interested to revisit those nice old photographs of you as a child, adolescent etc.) there are two strategies to be observed:
+In order for your valuable images to **survive the next 40 years** or so (because that's about the time that you will become really interested to revisit those nice old photographs of you as a child, adolescent etc.) there are two strategies to be observed:

-    - Keep up with technology, don't lag behind more than a couple of years.
+    - **Keep up with technology**, don't lag behind more than a couple of years.

-    - Save your photos in an open, non-proprietary standard.
+    - Save your photos in an open, **non-proprietary standard**.

 Keep Up With Technology
 -----------------------